JMIBarth/tutorials/dataset_compilation/README.md

 --------
 </details>

-**5\.**  If these are the correct header lines, lets rename them and check the result:
+**5\.**  If these are the correct header lines, let's rename them and check the result:
 `cat 12s_ncbi.fasta | cut -d ' ' -f 1-3 | tr ' ' '_' | sed 's/\.[0-9]//g' | grep ">" | head -n 5`

 <details>